KxSystems/docs/docs/ref/dotj.md

     Consider all undocumented functions in the namespace as its private API – and do not use them.

+Prior to V3.2, JSON parsing was catered for via use of the script [KxSystems/kdb/e/json.k](https://github.com/KxSystems/kdb/blob/master/e/json.k)

 ## `.j.j` (serialize)